asedighi/azure_batch/README.md

     my_batch.add_tasks_to_job(job_id, args)

 **Other features:**

 * You dont need to create a new pool.
 You can reuse the pool already created for the same job
-* repurpose an already created pool for a new job (TODO)
+* repurpose an already created pool for a new job
 * Config files are there for pool sizing. etc.
 * Update/overwrite of config files (TODO)
 * Error Handling (TODO)